 Maitres d'hotel oversee the service of food and beverages to guests in restaurants and other eating places.
-They also check reservations, greet guests, and supervise waiters and waitresses.
+They also check reservations, greet guests and supervise the waiting staff.

 What you will do